Computer-related arm pain. Forearm pain. Computers, keyboards,

 Beyond using better ergonomic equipment choices

-like an ergonomic keyboard and/or
+like a keyboard with better ergonomics and/or

 mouse, forearm muscle exercises can

 help.
 Wrist extension and flexion exercises with a

 light weight of a pound or two help strengthen the muscle tendons.
 Ball

 squeeze exercises performed 15-20 times is helpful, but begin

 with gentle squeezes and build up to stronger squeezes.
 Stretching

 exercises that have you hold your arm out straight, palm facing down with the other hand pulling

 your fingers toward your forearm will help keep these

 forearm muscle tendons supple.
 (4) Cross Chiropractic Center